 Axe Throwing is a must

-While my daughter was happily occupied, I was given a lesson in axe-throwing, a Mountain View Grand Resort specialty (this was my first and probably my last time throwing an axe—but I have to admit, it was really fun).
-Parents can enjoy guilt-free time to hike, bike, or ski, have some quiet couple time, hit the well-equipped gym, or, you know, just throw some axes.
+While my daughter was happily occupied, I was given a lesson in axe-throwing, a Mountain View Grand Resort specialty.
+This was my first and probably my last time throwing an axe—but I have to admit, it was really fun.

 Outside the movie theatre is a game room unlike those found in other hotels.
 There are no loud electronic video games (Ms. Baker may have cleaned house here too) but, instead, it is have a calm place to gather, especially for teenagers, with a pool table and air hockey.
 No need to search for quarters here.
 It’s all free.